 Of course, if you can see her need for reassurance, you can demonstrate through your actions that no matter how much love you give her brother, there will

 always be more than enough love and attention for her.
 She will come to believe that you could never love anyone more than you love her, and the hitting

 will stop.
 But the only way you can address the need driving her behavior is to see things from her perspective.

 Want to try an experiment?
 It takes 30 days to create a new habit.
-If you start today, and keep trying to do this every day (you don't have to do it perfectly!)
+If you start today, and keep trying to do this every day (don't worry; you don't have

-your parenting will be different by the end of the year.
+to do it perfectly) your parenting will be different by the end of the year.
 And I guarantee you will see a corresponding change in your child.
-Think of this as
+Think

 Here's the experiment.

 1. Really notice and acknowledge your child as often as possible.

 Often we're so busy pushing our children through the schedule that we forget to slow down and notice them.
 Verbally describe your child's activities,

 preferences and comments without judgment.
 "You really love dancing...
 You like to have a warning before we go somewhere....
 I notice you're starting to put your face in the water a little bit when you swim...
 You've been working on that for a long time."
 This